o-ran-sc/doc/docs/index.rst

 O-RAN SC is partnering with the O-RAN Alliance and Linux Foundation to support the software development for an open RAN solution that is available to everyone.
 The community will align with the architecture and specifications that are created in the O-RAN Alliance working groups to create a working software solution to enable an open and intelligent 5G RAN.

-New features in L release:
+New features in M release:

 Near-Real-time RIC X-APPs (RICAPP)
 ----------------------------------

-RICAPP L Release Feature Scope:
+RICAPP M Release Feature Scope:

-Expand & maintain the community on open source xApps for O-RAN SC.

-Update and maintain the existing xApps to latest releases (currently L Release).

-Enhance the set of open source xApps in support of the RSAC use cases and add new xApps.
+Maintain existing xApp's to the M Release

 Near-Real-time RAN Intelligent Controller Platform (E2 Interface) (RICPLT)
 --------------------------------------------------------------------------

-RICPLT L Release Feature Scope:
+RICPLT M Release Feature Scope:

-Couple of bugs needs to  be fixed at xApp side that was found during the e2 testing while supporting the comparison of different RIC in the open source - Moved to next release.

-Conflict Manager Phase1 is not yet released.
-Integration with CI is pending - Moved to Next release.
+Near RealTime RIC container images are using ubuntu 22.04 as the base OS.
+The golang version also upgraded to 1.22.x.

 Non-Real-time RIC  (NONRTRIC)
 -----------------------------

-NONRTRIC L Release Highlights:
+NONRTRIC M Release Highlights:

-Big push to improve SMO integration - with updated version of a fully integrated SMO deployment blueprint
+Continue push to improve SMO integration - with updated version of a fully integrated SMO deployment blueprint (See Integration & Test project below)

-Small functional improvement in component functions to rectify issues and support integration activities
+Pre-built/tested version of SMO Integration Charts & Scripts available

+Improved Topology Exposure & Inventory (TEIV) functions, models & APIs.
+Expand TEIV data ingestion adapters (See SMO project below)

+Maintained/Supported existing NONRTRIC/SMO platform functions

+Continued development & improvement of SMO/NONRTRIC/rApp use cases

-Good improvement in Service Manager & RANPM functions to improve robustness and specification compliance.
+Improved robustness and specification compliance.

+Improved Testing & End-to-end Integration

+Assisted in Jenkins → GHA migration